turbot/steampipe-plugin-kubernetes/docs/tables/{custom_resource_name.group_name}.md

     - name: v1
       subresources:
         status: {}
-      additionalPrinterColumns:
-        - jsonPath: .status.conditions[?(@.type=="Ready")].status
-          name: Ready
-          type: string
-        - jsonPath: .spec.secretName
-          name: Secret
-          type: string
-        - jsonPath: .spec.issuerRef.name
-          name: Issuer
-          priority: 1
-          type: string
-        - jsonPath: .status.conditions[?(@.type=="Ready")].message
-          name: Status
-          priority: 1
-          type: string
-        - jsonPath: .metadata.creationTimestamp
-          description: CreationTimestamp is a timestamp representing the server time when this object was created.
-It is not guaranteed to be set in happens-before order across separate operations.
-Clients may not set this value.
-It is represented in RFC3339 form and is in UTC.
-          name: Age
-          type: date
       schema:
         openAPIV3Schema:
           description: "A Certificate resource should be created to ensure an up to date and signed x509 certificate is stored in the Kubernetes Secret resource named in `spec.secretName`. \n The stored certificate will be renewed before it expires (as configured by `spec.renewBefore`)."